If you've joined any Facebook groups for freelance writers, you may have noticed one question that gets asked over and

 When you can, quote prices as a fixed rate.

-By quoting a fixed price per project, you can look at the project as whole and figure out how much work will go into research as well as writing to create the final product.
-Plus, a fixed price can seem like a better overall investment for you client.
+By quoting a fixed price per project, you can look at the project as a whole and figure out how much work will go into research as well as writing to create the final product.
+Plus, a fixed price can seem like a better overall investment for your client.

 Let's say you were asked to write a blog post that you estimate to take two hours at a rate of $80 an hour.
 When you give the client a quote, it can look one of two ways: